mahdibahlouli/mahdibahlouli/README.md

 - **Description**: A real-time Solana token scanner that analyzes new tokens in pump pools and detects potential rug pulls.
 - **Features**:
   - Uses advanced AI models to classify tokens into categories: `Good`, `Bad`, or `DYOR` (Do Your Own Research).
-  - Tracks live token data from Solana pump pools using **Helius APIs**.
+  - Tracks live token data from Solana pump pools
   - Provides traders with insights to avoid high-risk tokens and improve decision-making.
 - **Key Achievements**:
   - Backtested for 4 months with a **71% win rate** in detecting malicious tokens.